lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Security of the hybrid scheme

-Informally, a Composite ML-KEM algorithm is secure if the combiner (HKDF-SHA2 or SHA3) is secure, and either ML-KEM-768 is secure or the traditional component (RSA-OAEP, ECDH, or X25519) is secure.
+Informally, a Composite ML-KEM algorithm is secure if the combiner (HKDF-SHA2 or SHA3) is secure, and either ML-KEM is secure or the traditional component (RSA-OAEP, ECDH, or X25519) is secure.

 The security of ML-KEM and ECDH hybrids is covered in [[X-Wing]] and requires that the first KEM component (ML-KEM in this construction) is IND-CCA and second ciphertext preimage resistant (C2PRI) and that the second traditional component is IND-CCA.
+This design choice improves performance by not including the large ML-KEM public key and ciphertext, but means that an implementation error in the ML-KEM component that affects the ciphertext check step of the FO transform could result in the overall composite no longer achieving IND-CCA2 security.

+The QSF framework presented in [[X-Wing]] is extended to cover RSA-OAEP as the traditional algorithm in place of ECDH by noting that RSA-OAEP is also IND-CCA secure [RFC8017].

 Note that X-Wing uses SHA3 as the combiner KDF whereas Composite ML-KEM uses either SHA3 or HKDF-SHA2 which are interchangeable in the X-Wing proof since both behave as random oracles under multiple concetaneted inputs.

-The QSF framework presented in [[X-Wing]] is extended to cover RSA-OAEP as the traditional algorithm in place of ECDH by noting that RSA-OAEP is also IND-CCA secure [RFC8017].

 The Composite combiner cannot be assumed to be secure when used with different KEMs and a more cautious approach would bind the public key and ciphertext of the first KEM also.